Fresh Air Is Good for Your Mental Health

 When we breathe in fresh air, the body sends oxygen through the blood and allows the lungs to work at full capacity.
 Even if you don't have hours to spend outside, taking 15 minutes to step outside and take a few deep breaths can greatly help clear your mind and relax your body.
 Being in the sunshine, even for only a few minutes, helps the body absorb vitamin D from the sun, which is known to help improve mood.

-Whether you spend every weekend outside USA, visit (canadian online pharmacy) of MD Robertson, or just an hour each day, making time to get outdoors and enjoy the fresh air is beneficial for your body and mind.
+Whether you spend every weekend outside USA or just an hour each day, making time to get outdoors and enjoy the fresh air is beneficial for your body and mind.
 Even in extreme temperatures, it's important to step out of your home or office to take a few deep breaths and refocus your mind.